-Looking for things to do in Bangkok?
-The capital city has endless activities and sites.
-It’s no wonder that Bangkok one the top travel destinations in Thailand.
+Looking for the best things to do in Bangkok?
+The Thai capital has endless attractions, activities and tourist sites.
+It’s no wonder that Bangkok one of the top travel destinations in Thailand.

-Most tourists find the city chaotic and messy, but there’s plenty to discover.
-Bangkok is a sprawling city filled with shrines, temples, and crowded streets.
+Most tourists find Bangkok chaotic and messy, but there’s plenty to discover here.
+Among the top tourist attractions in Bangkok you’ll discover plenty shrines, temples, and crowded streets.

-It’s also a unique mix of modernity and tradition.
-It’s not unusual to see Buddhist monks on their smartphones.
-Air conditioned malls are steps from ancient Wats.
-Streets themselves are crowded with tuk-tuks that will get you from A to B quickly, or you can opt to jump on Bangkok’s MRT subway lines.
+Bangkok is also a unique mix of modernity and tradition.
+It’s not unusual to see Buddhist monks on their smartphones or air conditioned malls steps away from ancient wat (temples).

-Not sure where to go first?
-Start planning your trip with this guide to the best Bangkok attractions…
+Not sure what to do in Bangkok?
+Start planning your trip with this guide to the best places to go in Bangkok…

 Table of Contents